phluid61/internet-drafts/http2-encoded-data/draft.md

   PADDED flag is set.

 * Data:
   Encoded application data.
-The amount of compressed data is the remainder of the frame payload after subtracting the length of the other fields that are present.
+The amount of encoded data is the remainder of the frame payload after subtracting the length of the other fields that are present.